composewell/streamly/docs/User/ProjectRelated/Upgrading.md

 the `SerialT` type.
 However, it does not provide an Applicative or Monad instance.

-The `CrossStream` type in `Streamly.Internal.Data.Stream.StreamD` is a wrapper over `Stream` type supplying the Monad instance.
-However, see the "Performance Notes" section in the `Streamly.Data.Stream` module for limitations of the `Stream` type.
+The `CrossStream` type in `Streamly.Internal.Data.Stream` is a wrapper over `Stream` type supplying the Monad instance.
+However, see the "Stream Fusion" section in the `Streamly.Data.Stream` module for limitations of the `Stream` type.
 The `StreamK` type and `CrossStreamK` (in Streamly.Internal.Data.Stream.StreamK) could be used to overcome the limitations of `Stream` type.